wigging/swift-macos/content/metal/matrix-multiplication.md

 }
 ```

-Compile and run the code using the following commands:
+Compile and run the code using the commands shown below.
+In macOS, you must link to the Core Graphics framework to get a Metal device object.
+This is required for apps that don't use graphics such as command line tools or scripts.

 ```text
 swiftc -framework CoreGraphics -Ounchecked metal-multiplication.swift